STRIDES/NIHCloudLabAWS/docs/agc.md

 **Please note that at this time Snakemake is not working within Cloud Lab, we are investigating if a work around is possible** If you need to run snakemake as opposed to Nextflow etc, we recommend just running via EC2 or SageMaker.
 You could also try the [Snakemake docs](https://snakemake.readthedocs.io/en/stable/executing/cloud.html) recommendation of Tibanna but this has not been tested.

+One other note...this workflow will create a bunch of Stacks in Cloud Formation.
+When you are done testing this functionality, please go in and manually delete the stacks.
+Our clean up scripts (for giving your account to someone else) are unable to wipe Cloud Formation.
+Thank you!